thoroc/vscode-extension-autoloadX/docs/prd/po-master-checklist.md

 - [ ] All epics are documented and aligned with the project goals.
 - [ ] User stories are complete, actionable, and testable.
 - [ ] Acceptance criteria for each story are clear and measurable.
-- [ ] Stories are prioritized based on business value and dependencies.
+- [ ] Stories are prioritized based on business value and dependencies, and validated for alignment with foundational workflows.

 ### Stakeholder Alignment